• Skip to main content

 Small increases are generally best, as a little weight goes a long way!

-5 Best Weighted Vests Reviewed
+5 Best Weighted Vests Reviewed in 2025

 While you could just carry on doing regular bodyweight exercises, you’ll probably get better results if you use a weighted pack to make your workouts more progressive.